 Podiatry (specialist foot care)

-Podiatrists (foot care/treatment specialists) deal with medical problems related to the feet – in the skin or toenails, for example.
-The treatment they provide is intended to relieve symptoms and prevent damage to the feet.
+Podiatrists (foot care specialists) deal with medical problems related to the feet – in the skin or toenails, for example.
+The treatment they provide is intended to relieve symptoms, prevent damage to the feet or help with healing.

 What’s the difference between cosmetic foot care and podiatry?

 Cosmetic foot care professionals provide care and beauty treatment for healthy feet.
 They are where you go to get your nails cut and varnished or your feet pampered.
-Podiatrists, on the other hand, specialize in treating foot problems resulting from diseases such as diabetes or rheumatism.
+Podiatrists, on the other hand, specialize in treating foot problems resulting from diseases such as diabetes or rheumatism, or things like ingrown toenails.

 When might you seek podiatric treatment?

 Specialist foot care can be helpful in the treatment of various diseases.
-It is particularly important for people who have diabetes because of what is known as “diabetic foot syndrome.”
+It is particularly important for people who have diabetes because of what is known as “diabetic foot syndrome” (DFT).
 This is where the diabetes causes damage to nerves and blood vessels, leading to foot problems such as slow-healing wounds and ulcers, and dying tissue.
-If it is treated too late and ineffectively, it might even be necessary to amputate the affected area.
+If DFT is treated too late and ineffectively, it might even be necessary to amputate the affected area.

 Similar foot problems can arise from other disorders, too.
 These include nerve damage and chronic spinal injuries.
 People who can't feel their feet properly anymore due to nerve damage are also prone to sores, calluses and wounds.